Friday, January 23, 2015

 Little Spooners

-Two best friends sitting on a bench looking at the moon recalling their friendship.
+Two best friends are sitting on a bench, looking at the moon, recalling their friendship.

-I see myself and my best friend sitting on that old wooden bench which I am sure has long decayed like my youth has faded with old age.
+I see myself and my best friend sitting on that old wooden bench, which I am sure has long since decayed, like my youth has faded with old age.

-I am sure that the clock could tell many stories as he looks at me.
+The clock could tell many stories as it looks at me.

-When I was young, I never thought much about time or a clock because all my time was spent with my best friend.
+When I was young, I never thought much about time or clocks because I spent all my time with my best friend.

 Our love and friendship were timeless.